kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### Do not commit unrelated changes

-Avoid unrelated changes in files that are not directly part of your pull-request.
+Avoid unrelated changes in files that are not directly part of your pull request.
 For example, don't commit changes like formatting or reordering imports if they're the _only_ changes made in those files.
 It will clutter the git history and make it hard to understand why the latest change made to a particular line of code is in a commit that is not related to the change at all.
 E.g., when using [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) or similar tools.

 If you have already committed unrelated changes try to revert them before asking for code review.